 7. Measure progress

-Ways an EAP should help your business.
+There are many ways an EAP should help your business.

 Check-in with your EAP Client Success Manager (or equivalent) at this time as well.
 Meeting with your EAP point of contact is a great time to brainstorm how to improve the EAP experience even more for your team.
 Ask them for help with increasing utilization.
 You could ask them to:

 Keep these things up, and you’re well on your way to better well-being for all in your workplace!
 You now have a roadmap in your mind of how to find and implement an EAP for your business.